Insality/panthera/README.md

 - **Seamless Animation Integration**: Import and use Panthera 2.0 animations directly in Defold.
 - **Full Animation Support**: Supports all animation features provided by Panthera 2.0, including events, animation blending, nested animations and more.
-- **Flexible Usage**: Compatible with both game objects and GUI nodes in Defold, allowing for versatile application across different game elements.
+- **Flexible Usage**: Compatible with both Game Objects and GUI nodes in Defold, allowing for versatile application across different game elements.
 - **Animation Cursor**: Provides a way to control animation manually, allowing for precise control over playback and synchronization with game events.
 - **Hot Reloading**: Reload animations on the fly during development, enabling rapid iteration and testing of animation assets.